NCAR/xdev/COMMPLAN.md

 #### What should we *not* use it for?

-As usual, don't use the Google Calendar for person things.
+As usual, don't use Google Calendar for personal things.
 Otherwise, use Google Calendar for what it was intended: to schedule meetings and events.
 It is hard to use Google Calendar for something it was not intended.